 - 24v for heavy duty setups.

 Lastly, for the wattage and how many to get, some experts like to throw numbers.
 But for me, I go with the simplest instinct – How much space and budget do you have?
-If you have space to deploy and budget to burn, just splurge on big solar panels.
+If you have space to deploy and budget to burn, just splurge on a big solar panel array.
 If not, start small, and you can expand the system in the future anyway.

 Choosing a battery (or batteries) is just like choosing a solar panel.